 - At the bottom right (Windows) or top right (Mac), click Drive for desktop Open Google Drive .

-When you install Drive for desktop on your computer, it creates a drive in My Computer or a location in Finder named Google Drive for desktop.
+When you install Drive for desktop on your computer, it creates a drive in File Explorer or a location in Finder named Google Drive for desktop.
 All your Drive files appear here.

 Move files to a folder:

 - Decide which files you want to store in Drive.

 - (Optional) Organize the files in folders the way you want them to appear in Drive.

 - Click Drive for desktop .

 - Click Open Drive Folder .